afilbert/valheim-toggle-movement-mod/README.md

 * **SprintToggleAlternateKey**, Used in conjunction with SprintToggleAlternate.
 This is the key used to toggle sprint on/off, default: T
 * **SprintTogglePersistsOnHalt**, Sprint stays toggled even after character halts, default: false
 * **AutoJumpToggle**, Enables character jump input to function as a toggle with stamina safeguards, default: false
+* **AutoPrimaryAttackToggle**, Enables character primary attack input to function as a toggle with stamina safeguards, default: false
 * **AutorunToggle**, Fixes auto-run to follow look, default: true
 * **AutorunFreelookKey**, Overrides look direction in auto-run while pressed, default: CapsLock
 * **AutorunStrafe**, Enable strafing while in auto-run/crouch, default: true